BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/Lab02B.md

 1. In the *Studio* web interface for your Azure ML workspace, on the **Endpoints** tab, select the **predict-diabetes** endpoint.
 Then click the **Delete** (&#128465;) button and confirm that you want to delete the endpoint.
 2. On the **Compute** page, on the **Inference Clusters** tab, select the select the **aks-cluster** endpoint.
 Then click the **Delete** (&#128465;) button and confirm that you want to delete the compute target.

-> **Note**: If you intend to continue straight to the [next exercise](Lab03A.md), leave your compute instance running.
-If you're taking a break, you might want to close the Jupyter tabs and **Stop** your compute instance to avoid incurring unnecessary costs.